murali-mn/Django-React-Cursor-main/README.md

-The project was developed completely using cursor AI except baselin scripts for setting up development environment, No manual codeing involved.
+The project was developed completely using cursor AI except baseline scripts for setting up development environment, No manual codeing involved.

 The outline of the architecture involved Django-React project based on our work together.